trustedci/OSCRP/OSCRP.md

 -   File-store:   The data from the telescope as well as preliminary results are stored on a central data storage system.

 *Step 3* begins after the Assets have been identified.
-For this example, we select just one of our Assets --- Embargoed Data --- and examone its Consequences, Concerns and Avenues of Attack diagram:
+For this example, we select just one of our Assets --- Embargoed Data --- and examine its Consequences, Concerns and Avenues of Attack diagram:

 ![Example 1 Base Diagram](diagrams/Embargoed_Data.png)